weih/chsource/README.md

 # Chsource

-Change Gemfile to use 3rd party sources.
+Change Gemfile to use 3rd party sources quickly.

 ## Installation